etho201/docker-pi-stacks/README.md

 Many of the containers will require additional configuration upon first use, but after everything is configured, you can easily migrate somewhere else provided you keep a backup of your config directory.

 Once configured, you'll be able to organize all of your containers neatly using Heimdall.
-For example, my "home page" looks liks this:
+For example, my "home page" looks like this:

 ![documentation/1-heimdall.png](documentation/1-heimdall.png)